-14. The EAGLES Trademarks are distinctive when applied to the Eagles products, signifying to the purchaser that the products come from the Eagles and are manufactured to Plaintiff's quality standards.
-The EAGLES Trademarks have achieved tremendous fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with the EAGLES Trademarks is of incalculable and inestimable value to Plaintiff.
+8. Plaintiff's Trademarks are distinctive when applied to the Plaintiff's Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
+Whether Plaintiff manufactures the products itself or licenses others to do so, Plaintiff has ensured that products bearing its trademarks are manufactured to the highest quality standards.
+Plaintiff's Trademarks have achieved tremendous fame and recognition, which has only added to the inherent distinctiveness of the marks.
+As such, the goodwill associated with the Plaintiff's Trademarks is of incalculable and inestimable value to Plaintiff.